-From 1 July 2018, when buying a residential property we’ll ask you whether the property will be your principal place of residence and when you plan to move in.
+When buying a residential property, we will ask you whether the property will be your principal place of residence and when you plan to move in.

-We may issue a land tax assessment for your property if you don’t tell us it’s your principal place of residence.
+We may issue a land tax assessment for your property if you don’t tell us it is your principal place of residence.

-If you own a property that becomes liable for land tax — for example, because you’ve moved out of your home to turn it into a rental property — you have 30 days to notify the ACT Revenue Office.
+If you own a property that becomes liable for land tax — for example, because you’ve moved out of your home to turn it into a rental property — you have 30 days to notify us.

 If you don’t supply this information on time, it’s a tax default, and you may need to pay interest and penalties in addition to the land tax.

 If you rent out a secondary dwelling on your property, like a granny flat, you’ll also have to tell us.